14 October 2019

 And it felt futile to listen to my teachers or prepare for exams when I knew that I could relapse and life could be thrown off course again.
 School had become quite a lonely, isolating place and the future didn't seem like something that was mine to look forward to anymore.

-What part has the Trust played in you doing what you are now?
+the Trust played in you doing what you are now?

 The Trust put me in touch with others my age who had gone through the same experience and helped me open up.

 Spending time with others at different stages in their recovery provided reassurance that what I was feeling was normal, but also restored my sense of possibility; I met young adults who had cancer as teenagers and were now thriving.
 I was able to be honest about the sense of survivor's guilt I felt.